karadumandilara/MIRAI-XAI_internships/README.md

 ## Explanation Techniques

 ### 1. SHAP (SHapley Additive Explanations)
-SHAP is a unified framework based on cooperative game theory that assigns feature importance scores by considering all possible feature combinations.
+SHAP is an interpretability method based on Shapley values.
+It quantifies the contribution of each feature to a model’s predictions by fairly distributing the prediction differences among features.

 - **Advantages**:
   - Provides global and local interpretability.